janus-idp/backstage-plugins/plugins/audit-log-node/README.md

 - The actor id generated from the `express.Request` object provided in the arguments
 - `null` if neither of the above fields were provided in the arguments

+#### Event Naming Convention

+It is recommended that you prefix the `eventName` value with the name of the component you are audit logging.
+This will help with searchability in the central log collector.

 ---

 **IMPORTANT**